redwan-cse/centos9-sysadmin-handbook/Basics of Linux.md

 - `man`: Display the manual page for a command.

 These are just a few examples of the many commands available in Linux.
 Each command has its own set of options and arguments, so make sure to refer to the command's manual page (`man <command>`) for more detailed information.

-If you have any specific questions about Linux commands or need assistance with any other topic, feel free to ask!